-We will support development that demonstrates accordance with the Flood Risk Framework as defined in Scottish Planning Policy and shown in appendix 7, relevant flood risk management strategies and local flood risk management plans.
+We will support development that demonstrates accordance with the Flood Risk Framework as defined in Scottish Planning Policy and shown in schedule 7, relevant flood risk management strategies and local flood risk management plans.
+We will also support schemes to manage flood risk, for instance through natural flood management, managed coastal realignment, wetland or green infrastructure creation.

 Generally development should avoid locations of flood risk and should not lead to a significant increase in the flood risk elsewhere.
-Land raising and elevated buildings (such as those on stilts) will only be supported in exceptional circumstances, where it is shown to have a neutral or better impact on flood risk outside the raised area.
+Land raising and elevated buildings will only be supported in exceptional circumstances, where it is shown to have a neutral or better impact on flood risk outside the raised area.